The Dust Scattering Halo of Cygnus X-3: Introduction

 \subsection{ISM column}

-Cygnus X-3 is located in the galactic plane at $(l,b) = (79.8, +00.7)$.
-At a distance 7-13 kpc from the Sun \citep{Dickey1983,Predehl2000}, the HMXB is located behind one or two spiral arms \citep[Perseus and the outer arm, e.g.][]{Russeil2003}.
-Furthermore, the nearby star forming Cygnus X region offers a complex laboratory for ISM study along the line of sight to Cyg X-3.
+Cyg X-3 is located in the galactic plane at $(l,b) = (79.8, +00.7)$.
+At a distance of 7-13 kpc from the Sun \citep{Dickey1983,Predehl2000}, the HMXB is located behind one or two spiral arms of the Milky Way -- Perseus and the outer arm \citep{Russeil2003, Reid2014}.
+Cyg X-3 is also situated behind the young stellar association Cyg OB2, which is associated with the larger Cygnus X molecular region \citep{Dame2001, Knodlseder2003, Wright2015}.
+This particular sight line thereby offers a unique laboratory for probing dust physics within different ISM phases using the phenomenon of X-ray scattering.

-Radio surveys give a lower limit to the neutral hydrogen column near the Galactic plane, $N_{\rm HI} \gsim 10^{22}$ cm$^{-2}$ \citep{LABsurvey}.
-Cyg X-3 is also situated behind the massive star cluster Cyg OB2 and its associated molecular clouds \citep{Knod2003}.
+Radio surveys of the 21-cm line give a neutral hydrogen column towards Cyg X-3 of $N_{\rm HI} \gsim 10^{22}$ cm$^{-2}$ \citep{LABsurvey}.
 The Milky Way CO survey shows that the Cyg X-3 sightline is particularly patchy, but contains a total proton density $N_{\rm H} \approx 10^{22}$ cm$^{-2}$ in the form of molecular hydrogen \citep{Dame2001}.
-So in total we expect $N_{\rm H} > 2 \times 10^{22}$ cm$^{-2}$ from radio observations.
+Taking both these measurements as a lower limit, because Cyg X-3 seems to be near the edge of the Galaxy and because we expect some portion of the ISM hydrogen to be ionized, the total ISM column is likely $N_{\rm H} > 2 \times 10^{22}$ cm$^{-2}$.

-Finally, an estimate of the total ISM column can be obtained from X-ray spectroscopy.
-Absorption by neutral hydrogen via the photoelectric effect dominates below 1 keV, while the metal content of the ISM accounts for a considerable fraction of the total absorption above 1 keV \citep{Wilms2000}. \citet{PS1995} estimated $N_{\rm H} \sim 3-4 \times 10^{22}$ cm$^{-2}$ from ROSAT observations, which is consistent with the above radio surveys.
-However attempting to estimate the absorbing column can be tricky, as it is highly dependent on the model for soft X-ray emission.
-We will discuss this using a {\sl Chandra} measurement for ISM gas column in Section~\ref{sec:Discussion}.
+X-ray spectroscopy offers another means to measure the ISM column density.
+Absorption by neutral hydrogen via the photoelectric effect dominates below 1 keV, but the metal content of the ISM accounts for a considerable fraction of the total absorption above 1 keV \citep{Wilms2000}. \citet{PS1995} used ROSAT observations of Cyg X-3 to estimate $N_{\rm H} \approx 3-4 \times 10^{22}$ cm$^{-2}$, which is consistent with the above radio surveys.
+They also estimate the total optical depth to scattering for Cyg X-3 is $\tsca \sim 1.5~E_{\rm keV}^{-2}$, which means that the extinctive effects of dust scattering must be incorporated into spectral models for ISM extinction.
+This is particularly relevant for the high resolution optics of \Chandra~because scattering removes light from the source extraction region.